spatha0011/spatha_vsd-hdp/Day7/README.md

 Found and reported 0 problems. yosys> show
 ```
+Below is the *netlist diagram* generated using Yosys.

 The datapath has been annotated with delay values at each stage for easier understanding: